-500 nanoseconds is all the time required for the ADC6002 to reliably convert an analog input signal into a precise digital output word with 12bits of resolution.
-This speed and precision combination in conjunction with the units small size make it a truly state-of-the-art analog-to-digital converters.
+Less than one microsecond is all the time required for the ADC5245/5246 to reliably convert an analog input signal into a precise digital output word with 12-bits of resolution.
+This speed and precision combination in conjunction with the units small size make them truly state-of-the-art analog-to-digital converters.

-This hybrid converter is complete with internal timing/control circuitry and precision reference.
-It operates with full scale input signal range of 0 to +5V and provides TTL compatible digital outputs.
-It has an internally generated signal to control an input track and hold amplifier and is available with tri-state output buffers for data bus applications.
-It exhibits excellent performance characteristics at normal operating temperatures and very good performance (with no missing codes) over extended temperature ranges.
+These hybrid converters are complete with internal timing/control circuitry and precision reference.
+They operate with full scale input signal ranges of 0 to +5V (ADC5245) or ±2.5V (ADC5246) and provide TTL compatible digital outputs.
+The converters have an internally generated signal to control an input track and hold amplifier and are available with optional tri-state output buffers for data bus applications.
+They exhibit excellent performance characteristics at normal operating temperatures and very good performance (with no missing codes) over extended temperature ranges.
 The units are packaged in a standard 40-pin DIP and are available with MIL-STD-883 Method 5008 screening.

-The ADC6002 is an ideal converter for applications requiring both high accuracy and conversion speed and where package size and reliability are a major concern.
+The units are an ideal converter for applications requiring both high accuracy and conversion speed and where package size and reliability are a major concern.